Rated Excellent on Trustpilot

 Currency exchange advantage

-Exchange rates play a major role when purchasing property across borders.
+Exchange rates play a major role in cross-border property purchases.
 Monitoring CAD to USD rates for property purchase can help Canadians save thousands on their overall investment.
 Using a trusted foreign exchange partner instead of a bank can ensure you secure the best possible rate and avoid hidden fees.
 Locking in favourable rates before transferring funds gives Canadians more control over costs when buying US property.
 Check the real-time CAD to USD rates below and know how much money you need to invest for your US property purchase.

 Cons